Saturday 14 December 1940

 British Military: General Richard McCreery becomes commander of British 8th Armored Division.

 US Military: The US Army Air Corp increases its order for Boeing XB-29 bomber prototypes from two to three planes.
-Consolidated, meanwhile continues to work up its own quite similar heavy bomber, the Model 33, so that the US is not reliant on just the Boeing project.
+Consolidated, meanwhile continues to work on its own quite similar heavy bomber, the Model 33, so that the US is not reliant on just the Boeing project.
 The XB-29 has numerous issues, including finicky Wright R-3350 Duplex-Cyclone radial engines, but overall it is a groundbreaking airframe.
 It eventually becomes the B-29.

 Yugoslavia: Former Prime Minister Anton Korošec passes away in Belgrade.
 Korošec was a fierce anti-Semite who introduced two laws limiting the rights of Jews, specifically barring them from the wholesale food industry and limiting the percentage of Jewish students in higher education, just a couple of months before his death.
 The laws only passed because Korošec warned that failure to do so would provoke Hitler.